RiskThinking/work-samples/Product-Designer.md

 4. Develop a wireframe for a component that presents a line graph visualization of risk levels over time for similar filters designed for the map and the data table components.
 5. Develop a view that combines the map, data table, and line graph components into a cohesive and intuitive interface.

-## Problem 2: Visual Design
+## Problem 2: Visual Design and Prototyping

-**Objective**: Create an appealing visual design for the *map component* that aligns with the project's goals.
+**Objective**: Create an appealing visual design for the *map component* (from Problem 1 Task 2) that aligns with the project's goals, with interactions and transitions to enhance the user experience and demonstrate functionality.

 ### Task:
-1. For the *map component* from Problem 1 Task 2, develop a visual design concept that reflects the theme of climate risk assessment, considering the target audience and the need for clear data visualization.
+1. Develop a visual design concept that reflects the theme of climate risk assessment, considering the target audience and the need for clear data visualization.

-## Problem 3: Interaction Design and Prototyping

-**Objective**: For the *map component*, design its interactions and transitions to enhance the user experience and demonstrate functionality.

-### Tasks:
-1. Define interactive elements such as buttons, dropdowns, sliders, tooltips and legends, ensuring they are intuitive and easy to use.
+2. Define interactive elements such as buttons, dropdowns, sliders, tooltips and legends, ensuring they are intuitive and easy to use.
-2. Design transitions and animations to provide visual feedback and enhance the user experience during interactions.
+3. Design transitions and animations to provide visual feedback and enhance the user experience during interactions.
-3. Create an interactive prototype using a design tool (e.g. Figma) to demonstrate the flow and interactions.
+4. Create an interactive prototype using a design tool (e.g. Figma) to demonstrate the flow and interactions.

-## Problem 4: Design System and Branding
+## Problem 3: Design System and Branding

 **Objective**: Develop a minimal design system for consistent user experience and branding across other components, views, and product lines with the same key UI/UX elements developed for the *map component*.